szabgab/rust.code-maven.com/pages/convert-string-to-number-and-handle-errors.md

 ---
-title: Convert a string to number and handle possible errors
+title: Convert a string to number and handle possible errors in Rust
 timestamp: 2023-09-30T14:30:01
 description: A relatively simple task of checking if a string can be converted to a number and then converting it.
-Several ways to handle errors.
+Several ways to handle errors in Rust.
 tags:
     - parse
     - i8